appliedmedia/.github/profile/README.md

 ---

-<small>🇺🇸 Made in the USA by Applied Media.
+<span style="font-size: 8px;">Very small text</span>🇺🇸 Made in the USA by Applied Media.
 Copyright © 2025...2026-02-09.001:a@cov.in and Applied Media.
 The Applied Media Shield, Triangle-Square AM, and Applied Media and registered trademarks and servicemarks of Applied Media.
-All Rights Reserved.</small>
+All Rights Reserved.</span>